moby/moby/docs/sources/reference/commandline/cli.md

 mount the volumes in read-only or read-write mode, respectively.
 By default, the volumes are mounted in the same mode (read write or read only) as the reference container.

+  $ sudo docker run --pin -v /foo --entrypoint /bin/echo mydata

+The `--pin` flag tells `docker run` to pin the container.
+This makes it impossible to remove the container without using the `--force` option.

 The `-a` flag tells `docker run` to bind to the container's `STDIN`, `STDOUT` or `STDERR`.
 This makes it possible to manipulate the output and input as needed.